r-lyeh-archived/flare/README.md

 - Flare is tiny.
 Header-only.
 - Flare is cross-platform.
 - Flare is stand-alone.
-- Flare is BOOST licensed.
+- Flare is zlib/libpng licensed.

 ### some theory
 ```